Rolakamin/Bike-Sales-Analysis/README.md

 4. Sales were highest in North America Region.
 This indicates a strong market performance in that area .
 5. The shorter the commute distance, the higher the number of bikes purchased.
 Conversely, the longer the commute distance, the fewer the number of bikes purchased.
 6. Single individuals with children and married individuals with children made more bike purchases than those without children, regardless of marital status.

+## Recommendations

+Based on the analysis, we recommend the following actions: